mdpopescu/public/README.md

 * CustomCrypto: a custom encryption / decryption algorithm (NOT recommended, I am not a professional cryptographer!)

+* DecoratorGen: an utility to generate decorators around an interface (a class implementing that interface by delegating to another interface of the same type)

 * DesktopClock: a simple desktop wallpaper clock - trying to learn WPF

 * DINGO: DocumentatIoN GeneratOr - generate HTML documentation from C# code